kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

     15-29 ml/min Severe decrease in GFR 4
     <15 ml/min Kidney failure 5

-    -   Comments: The GFR\_AA\_MD test type should be used when your lab reports results include race.
+    -   Comments: The GFR\_AA\_CKD test type should be used when your lab reports results include race.
 If GFR results are reported without regard to race, populate the GFR\_MDRD test type.
 The GFR\_AA\_MD is only used for African Americans.
 Early on in GFR reporting there was no race adjustment; clinicians had to adjust the reported values themselves if their patient was African American.
 Still today many labs do not have race data associated with their samples, so they report two GFR values, one based on non-African Americans and the other for African Americans.
 This way clinicians just choose the appropriate result.
 This test is most accurate for poor kidney function so it may only be reported for values less than 60 ml/min.
 Although the MDRD equation for African Americans is not intended for use in calculating eGFR for pediatric patients, some HMOs may report eGFR using the MDRD for children (i.e., one of the MDRD TEST\_TYPEs would be populated in the VDW for children at your site if that is the case).
     -   Test Method Variance: Prior to 2005, the equation was as follows: GFR= 186 x (Scr)-1.154 x (Age)-0.203 x (0.742 if female) x (1.120 if African American) Therefore, if a 38 year old black man had a serum creatinine of 1.6 in 2003, his GFR would be 62.5, but in 2008 that man would have a GFR of 58.8.
 It may appear there was a decline in renal function over time, however part of the decline is an artifact of the equation change.
 Identify when your site lab changed equations.
     -   Other: &#x2013;
-        -   Associated LOINC:
+        -   Associated LOINC: 88293-6
         -   Associated CPT:

 2. GFR\_AA\_MD (Glomerular Filtration Rate, MDRD, African American)